 We’ve selected a number of over-ear headphones for our guide below, including wired models for those that don't want to cut the cord.
 Looking for something more specific?
 Make sure you check out our dedicated guides to the best noise-cancelling headphones and the best wireless headphones, too.

 Our top picks

 While Beyerdynamic may not be as well known as its German brother, Sennheiser, the audio company has a history of creating some of the best-sounding audio gear on the market – the company’s DT770, DT880 and DT990 over-ear headphones were renowned for their excellent build and sound quality.

 Above them all, however, stands the Beyerdynamic DT 1990 Pro, an open-back version of the Beyerdynamic DT 1770 Pro, a headphone which won our Editor’s Choice for its imaging, design and value for the money.
 Both headphones are priced the same ($599, £589, AU$1,159), so you won’t find a deal picking up one over the other.
 The difference here comes down to sound.

 As they’re open-back, the DT 1990 Pro are meant to be used at home or in the studio for serious analytical listening.
 Sound is able to get in and out but the good news is that the open-back design gives you the DT 1990 Pro a great sense of space.
 Soundstage is quite wide, too, allowing even the most lackadaisical listener to pinpoint the exact location of where each instrument is playing.

-Read the full review: Beyerdynamic DT 1990 Pro
+Read more: Beyerdynamic DT 1990 Pro review